agileware/civicrm-sysadm-guide/docs/setup/multisite.md

 * separate databases with their own user table
 * dissimilar databases - e.g. Drupal 7 &  Drupal 8 multisites ( this can be a good migration technique.)

-CiviCRM has no idea which of these configurations you are using & does not need to know
+CiviCRM has no idea which of these configurations you are using & does not need to know.

 You can select from different levels of multisite-ness